CoraCote/VC-Mapper/README.md

 - **Other Major Cities**: Orlando, Tampa, Jacksonville, St. Petersburg, etc.

 ### Usage
-1. **Select County**: Choose your target county from the sidebar
+1. **Select City**: Choose your target city from the sidebar
-2. **Select City**: Choose a specific city or "All Cities" for county-wide analysis
+2. **Choose Analysis Scope**: Select "All Cities" for statewide analysis or a specific city
 3. **Load Data**: The application will filter traffic data based on your selection
 4. **View Results**: See V/C ratios and analysis for your selected area